s-victor/TinyPedal/docs/customization.md

 This sets the color for over-rev warning indicator.

+## Instrument
+    icon_size
+Set size of instrument icon in pixel.
+Minimum value is auto-limited to `16`.

+    layout
+2 layouts are available: `0` = horizontal layout, `1` = vertical layout.

+    column_index_*
+Set display order of each icon.
+Must keep index number unique to each icon, otherwise icons will overlap.

+    warning_color_*
+Set warning color for each icon, which shows when conditions are met.

+    wheel_lock_threshold
+Set percentage threshold for triggering wheel lock warning under braking. `0.2` means 20% of tyre slip ratio.

+    wheel_slip_threshold
+Set percentage threshold for triggering wheel slip warning. `0.1` means 10% of tyre slip ratio.

+    wheel_radius_front, wheel_radius_rear
+Set radius for front and rear wheels, which is used to calculate tyre slip ratio.
+Manual editing is not required, as this value will be automatically calculated based on a special algorithm after player has completed a full lap, and will be auto-saved to `config.json` file.

 ## Pedal
     bar_length_scale, bar_width_scale
 Scale pedal bar length & width, accepts decimal place.